By Rick Steves

 You do need to pay extra for a couchette berth or sleeper compartment on overnight trains, which run between İzmir and Eskişehir (to connect to/from Istanbul), Ankara, and Konya; and between Ankara and eastern Turkey (it takes about 24 hours to get to the border by train).

-Flying is the best way to connect Turkey with Europe, as the only cross-border train is currently the overnight train between Istanbul and Sofia, Bulgaria (which includes a wake-up call at the 2 a.m. border crossing, plus likely construction interruptions in 2019).
+Flying is the best way to connect Turkey with Europe, as the only cross-border train is currently the overnight train between Istanbul and Sofia, Bulgaria (which includes a wake-up call at the 2 a.m. border crossing).
 No trains currently connect Turkey with Greece, although Greek trains do now link Athens and Thessaloniki with Alexandroupolis and Kastanies (a.k.a.
 "Kastanee/Καστανιές" on Greek schedules), which is within taxi/bus reach of the Turkish border (via Edirne).

 Long-distance buses are another option, but of course take much longer to connect major cities.